 Joining a Round

 When crocheting in rounds, slip stitch can be a big help.
 When you finish crocheting a round, you might end up with a big space between the beginning of the round and the end of the round.
 A slip stitch can close the gap between the first stitch and the last in the round.
 This is common when making granny squares, for example.

 If you are working from a pattern, the pattern will specify whether to do this or not.
 Sometimes it's not necessary to work a slip stitch at this point, for example, if you are working your rounds in a continuous spiral.

 Slip Stitches in Surface Crochet

-You can work slip stitch on the surface of any fabric you can poke a crochet hook through -- including most crocheted fabrics, as well as most knitted fabrics.
-This is handy for embellishing your crochet and knitting projects; you can use slip stitch to outline shapes, as I have done in the examples pictured at left; in the "before" pictures, the heart shapes do not have outlines, and in the "after" pictures, the heart shapes have been outlined with slip stitch.
+You can work slip stitch on the surface of any fabric you can poke a crochet hook through, including most crocheted and knitted fabrics.
+This is handy for embellishing your crochet and knitting projects.

-Important Note: If you work a slip stitch edging around bunches of afghan squares, it's important to count your slip stitches and work precisely the same number of stitches around each square; this helps to ensure that your whip stitching will go smoothly.
+Important Note: If you work a slip stitch edging around bunches of afghan squares, it's important to count your slip stitches and work precisely the same number of stitches around each square; this helps to ensure that your whip stitching goes smoothly.